-Software patents are the lightning rod issue of the moment in free software, because they pose the only real threat against which the free software community cannot defend itself.
+Software patents have long been a lightning rod issue in free software, because they pose the only real threat against which the free software community cannot defend itself.
 Copyright and trademark problems can always be gotten around.
-If part of your code looks like it may infringe on someone else's copyright, you can just rewrite that part.
+If part of your code looks like it may infringe on someone else's copyright, you can just rewrite that part while continuing to use the same underlying algorithm.
 If it turns out someone has a trademark on your project's name, at the very worst you can just rename the project.
 Although changing names would be a temporary inconvenience, it wouldn't matter in the long run, since the code itself would still do what it always did.

 But a patent is a blanket injunction against implementing a certain idea.
 It doesn't matter who writes the code, nor even what programming language is used.
-Once someone has accused a free software project of infringing a patent, the project must either stop implementing that particular feature, or face an expensive and time-consuming lawsuit.
-Since the instigators of such lawsuits are usually corporations with deep pockets—that's who has the resources and inclination to acquire patents in the first place—most free software projects cannot afford the latter possibility, and must capitulate immediately even if they think it highly likely that the patent would be unenforceable in court.
-To avoid getting into such a situation in the first place, free software projects are starting to code defensively, avoiding patented algorithms in advance even when they are the best or only available solution to a programming problem.
+Once someone has accused a free software project of infringing a patent, the project must either stop implementing that particular feature, or expose the project and its users to expensive and time-consuming lawsuits.
+Since the instigators of such lawsuits are usually corporations with deep pockets—that's who has the resources and inclination to acquire patents in the first place—most free software projects cannot afford either to defend themselves nor to indemnify their users, and must capitulate immediately even if they think it highly likely that the patent would be unenforceable in court.
+To avoid getting into such a situation in the first place, free software projects have sometimes had to code defensively, avoiding patented algorithms in advance even when they are the best or only available solution to a programming problem.

 Surveys and anecdotal evidence show that not only the vast majority of open source programmers, but a majority of all programmers, think that software patents should be abolished entirely.
 Open source programmers tend to feel particularly strongly about it, and may refuse to work on projects that are too closely associated with the collection or enforcement of software patents.
-If your organization collects software patents, then make it clear, in a public and irrevocable way, that the patents would never be enforced on open source projects, and that they are only to be used as a defense in case some other party initiates an infringement suit against your organization.
+If your organization collects software patents, then make it clear, in a public and irrevocable way, that the patents would never be enforced when the infringement comes from open source code, and that the patents are only to be used as a defense in case some other party initiates an infringement suit against your organization.
 This is not only the right thing to do, it's also good open source public relations.

-Unfortunately, collecting patents for defensive purposes is a rational action.
-The current patent system, at least in the United States, is by its nature an arms race: if your competitors have acquired a lot of patents, then your best defense is to acquire a lot of patents yourself, so that if you're ever hit with a patent infringement suit you can respond with a similar threat—then the two parties usually sit down and work out a cross-licensing deal so that neither of them has to pay anything, except to their intellectual property lawyers of course.
+Unfortunately, collecting patents purely for defensive purposes is rational.
+The current patent system, at least in the United States, is by its nature an arms race: if your competitors have acquired a lot of patents, then your best defense is to acquire a lot of patents yourself, so that if you're ever hit with a patent infringement suit you can respond with a similar threat—then the two parties usually sit down and work out a cross-licensing deal so that neither of them has to pay anything, except to their patent lawyers of course.

 The harm done to free software by software patents is more insidious than just direct threats to code development, however.
-Software patents encourage an atmosphere of secrecy among firmware designers, who justifiably worry that by publishing details of their interfaces they will be giving technical help to competitors seeking to slap them with patent infringement suits.
+Software patents encourage an atmosphere of secrecy among firmware designers, who justifiably worry that by publishing details of their interfaces they will be making it easier for competitors to find ways to slap them with patent infringement suits.
 This is not just a theoretical danger; it has apparently been happening for a long time in the video card industry, for example.
 Many video card manufacturers are reluctant to release the detailed programming specifications needed to produce high-performance open source drivers for their cards, thus making it impossible for free operating systems to support those cards to their full potential.
-Why would the manufacturers do this?
+Why would the manufacturers withold these specs?
 It doesn't make sense for them to work against software support; after all, compatibility with more operating systems can only mean more card sales.
 But it turns out that, behind the design room door, these shops are all violating one another's patents, sometimes knowingly and sometimes accidentally.
 The patents are so unpredictable and so potentially broad that no card manufacturer can ever be certain it's safe, even after doing a patent search.
 Thus, manufacturers dare not publish their full interface specifications, since that would make it much easier for competitors to figure out whether any patents are being infringed.
 (Of course, the nature of this situation is such that you will not find a written admission from a primary source that it is going on; I learned it through a personal communication.)

 See groups.csail.mit.edu/mac/projects/lpf/Whatsnew/survey.html for one such survey.